roboterax/humanoid-gym/README.md

 3. If needed, create your environment in `<your_env>.py`.
 Inherit from existing environments, override desired functions and/or add your reward functions.
 4. Register your environment in `humanoid/envs/__init__.py`.
 5. Modify or tune other parameters in your `cfg` or `cfg_train` as per requirements.
 To remove the reward, set its scale to zero.
 Avoid modifying the parameters of other environments!
+6. If you want a new robot/environment to perform sim2sim, you may need to modify `humanoid/scripts/sim2sim.py`:
+    - Check the joint mapping of the robot between MJCF and URDF.
+    - Change the initial joint position of the robot according to your trained policy.

 ## Troubleshooting